firefly-iii/firefly-iii/readme.md

 ### Features
 Most importantly...

-* Firefly runs on your own server, so you are fully in control of your data.
+* Firefly III runs on your own server, so you are fully in control of your data.
 It will not contact other sites or servers;
 * You can import from over 2500 financial providers, in 55 countries when you enable the [Spectre API](https://www.saltedge.com/solutions_for_finapps);
 * You can import CSV files from practically any bank;
 * If you feel you’re missing something you can just ask me and I’ll add it!